rajeshkhadka200/collab/README.md

 Go to `/client` folder (`cd ./client`) and then:

-# copy file and set proper data inside
+# Manage all .env file
-cp .env.example .env

 # install dependencies
 yarn install